sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **professor_edit_timeslot** : Allows the professor to edit a student's timeslot
       - *Inputs:* Student NetID, Timeslot Date ('YYYY-MM-DD'), Updated Description, Updated Duration, and a variable to hold the error message
       - *Outputs:* Error Message: 'Success' or a description of which condition it violated

+  - **professor_sign_up** : Allows a professor to sign up for the system (sets password to UTD ID by default)
+      - *Inputs:* Professor NetID, UTD ID, and Name
+      - *Outputs:* Error Message: 'Success' or a description of what went wrong

 *Disclaimer*: For a professor to initialize everything at the start of the semester they need to do it in this order: